nbailey20/HACC/README.md

 * Backup a credential, all credentials in a service, or the entire Vault to a file
 * Add credentials to the Vault in bulk by supplying "--file" subarg to the add action
     * Example: importing a backup file to a different Vault
+* Optionally skip interactive mode with --json-output for programmatic usage

 # Installation